 - Step 2: Run the Excel program and select a pre-installed template for tracking personal expenses or spreadsheet.
 Pre-installed templates can be obtained by clicking the “File” tab and selecting “New” and then select “Sample templates” and choose “Personal Monthly Budget” and finalize by clicking “Create.”

-- Step 3: Indicate the month or period for which the expense tracking worksheet is meant below the worksheet.
-Personalize the worksheet title, for example, “Personal Expense Tracking worksheet for June 2021.”
+- Step 3: Indicate the month or period for which the expense tracking template is meant below the worksheet.
+Personalize the template title, for example, “Personal Expense Tracking worksheet for June 2021.”

-Tip: Numbers should be carefully added to the worksheet to simplify calculations.
+Tip: Numbers should be carefully added to the template to simplify calculations.
 Excel calculations are dependent on how well the information was input.

-Note: Do not be limited to using MS Excel expense tracking worksheets alone; numerous other worksheet templates are available.
+Note: Do not be limited to using MS Excel expense tracking templates alone; numerous other template templates are available.

-Tracking funds using an expense tracking worksheets, if done correctly, is a significant step towards financial stability.
-The objective of using an expense tracking worksheet will often be accurate capturing of personal or household expenditure.
-Below are the steps that can be used to ensure the worksheet benefits the user.
+Tracking funds using expense tracking templates, if done correctly, is a significant step towards financial stability.
+The objective of using an expense tracking template will often be accurate capturing of personal or household expenditure.
+Below are the steps that can be used to ensure the template benefits the user.

 List down all the income sources